-The pandemic has meant that members of Christian Aid Ireland staff continue to work from home and adapt to a different way or working.
+Some Christian Aid Ireland staff continue to work from home and adapt to a different way or working.
 We continue to provide support where necessary in order to make this change as straight forward as possible.

 We continued to ensure that processes and controls were in place within the charity, to ensure we conducted our work in an open, transparent and accountable manner to effectively manage and control the organisation, meeting all governance requirements.
 The Board met regularly, has diverse members, with good skills and mix of gender, has induction procedures in place and is well attended.
 Further details are outlined in the Structure Management and Governance section above.